Saving...

 It is an offence if you do not clean up after your dog and may result in a fixed penalty notice of £80.
 It is an offence not to provide your name and address to the officer when asked and it could result in a fine of £500.

-More information on dog fouling legislation is available here (links to external website).
+You can get more information on dog fouling legislation here (Links to an external website).

-Safer Communities Officers are responsible for dealing with dog fouling complaints and can be contacted on 03451 550022, or email safercommunities.officers@fife.gov.uk.
+Safer Communities Officers are responsible for dealing with dog fouling complaints and can be logged using the "Report Dog Fouling" form below.

 A dog barking problem is most likely to be resolved when people discuss things calmly and work out a solution between themselves.

-Back To TopThe Control of Dogs (Scotland) Act 2010 promotes responsible dog ownership and ensures that dogs which are out of control are brought and kept under control.
-It also seeks to prevent dogs becoming dangerous in order to help reduce, and prevent, future dog attacks.
+Back To TopThe Control of Dogs (Scotland) Act 2010 promotes responsible dog ownership and ensures that dogs that are out of control are brought and kept under control.
+It also seeks to prevent dogs from becoming dangerous in order to help reduce, and prevent future dog attacks.
 Under the Act, Scottish local authorities have the power to take action against irresponsible dog owners and enforce measures to improve such behaviour.

 How does it work in practice?